A link has directed you to this review. Its location on this page may change next time you visit.

 AnnualCreditReport is authorized by Federal law to provide free credit reports to consumers.
 AnnualCreditReport.com is a highly respected service offering credit and identity theft information.

 Trustworthy: AnnualCreditReport is maintained by Central Source, LLC and is sponsored by the three major credit bureaus: Equifax, Experian and TransUnion.

-- Free: AnnualCreditReport offers access to a free credit report once per year from each of the three credit reporting agencies.
+Free: AnnualCreditReport offers access to a free credit report once per year from each of the three credit reporting agencies.
 It's recommended that consumers get one free report from each agency every four months so individuals can monitor their credit year-round.

 Consumer advice: AnnualCreditReport offers free advice for consumers about how to avoid identity theft, how to read a credit report and more.

 Trusted: AnnualCreditReport.com is a highly regarded, non-biased source for free credit reports and related information.

-AnnualCreditReport.com Company Profile
+AnnualCreditReport.com Company Information

 - Company Name: